Rank conditions and amenability for rings associated to graphs: Background and preliminary results

 \begin{corollary} Let $R$ be a ring and $E$ a directed graph with $E^0$ finite.
 Let $V$ be a subset of ${\rm Reg}(E)$.
 If $L^V_R(E)$ satisfies the strong rank condition, then $R$ must satisfy the strong rank condition. \end{corollary}

-We point out, for future reference, that the statements of Corollaries 2.16 and 2.17 are also true if the strong rank condition is replaced by the rank condition.
+We point out, for future reference, that the statements of Proposition 2.15, Corollary 2.16, and Corollary 2.17 are also true if the strong rank condition is replaced by the rank condition.
 This is an immediate consequence of Lemma 2.7.

 An important property shared by both the rank condition and the strong rank condition is Morita invariance.
 Proving this for the rank condition is an exercise in \cite[Section 0.1]{CohnFIR}; two different solutions to the problem appear in \cite[Theorem 2.8]{UGN} and \cite[Corollary 2.3]{LO}, respectively.
 For the strong rank condition, the invariance follows immediately from Lemma 2.19 below, together with the fact that category equivalences preserve monomorphisms and progenerators.
 In the statement of the lemma, we use $\mathfrak{M}_R$ to denote the category of $R$-modules.